IneshV/GenAI-LLM-Final-Project/README.md

 # Research Assistant Agent

-A LangChain-based research assistant that answers research questions by using external tools instead of relying only on the language model’s internal knowledge.
+A LangChain-based research assistant that answers research questions using external tools instead of relying only on the language model's internal knowledge.

 The project compares two agent strategies:

 1. **ReAct agent**: chooses tools step-by-step during execution after observing previous tool outputs.
 2. **Chain-of-Thought planning agent**: creates a fixed tool-use plan first, executes the planned tools, and then synthesizes an answer.

 The system can search the web, query Wikipedia, fetch and read PDFs, summarize an active document, retrieve exact verified quotes from a loaded document, and generate conservative citations without inventing missing metadata.
-The project also includes evaluations comparing ReAct and CoT on curated research questions, HotpotQA multi-hop questions, and citation-focused quote retrieval.
+The repository also includes automated tests, documentation for reproducing experiments, and evaluation notebooks comparing ReAct and CoT.

 ---